Genivia/ugrep/README.md

                   file, starting at line 1.
 The line number counter is reset  for each file processed.

+           --no-group-separator
+                  Removes  the  group  separator  line from the output for context options -A, -B, and -C.

            -o, --only-matching
                   Prints only the matching part of the lines.
 Allows  a  pattern match  to  span  multiple  lines.
-Line  numbers  for  multi-line matches are displayed with option -n, using `|' as separator for each additional line matched by the  pattern.
-Context  options -A, -B, and -C are disabled.
+Line  numbers for multi-line matches are displayed with option -n, using  `|'  as  the  field separator for each additional line matched by the pattern.
+Con- text options -A, -B, and -C are disabled.

            -q, --quiet, --silent
                   Quiet mode: suppress normal output.  ugrep will  only  search  a file  until  a match has been found, making searches potentially less expensive.
 Allows a pattern match to span multiple  lines.

+           -R, --dereference-recursive
+                  Recursively  read  all  files  under each directory.
+Follow all symbolic links, unlike -r.

+           -r, --recursive
+                  Recursively read all files under each directory, following  sym- bolic links only if they are on the command line.

+           -S, --dereference
+                  If  -r  is  specified, all symbolic links are followed.
+This is equivalent to the -R option.

            -s, --no-messages
                   Silent mode.
 Nonexistent and unreadable files are ignored (i.e.